vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 # Is there such a thing as a perfect build system?
 (Part I)
 (thoughts in progress...)

+Build systems are complex and often don't get much love from application developers, especially those working in organizations with dedicated build/release engineers.
+As a developer without the means to delegate build tasks, I am always interested in build systems that allow me to get the job done with low head banging.

+In this series, my aim is to explore the state of the art in build tools and document my experience.
+Let me start with the last tool I worked with in this space (of building artefacts from source written in a variety of languages).

-An elegant build framework that I have used in the past is [`waf.io`](^1) and it worked well for our use cases.
-We wrote build tasks using `Python` by implementing steps required by *waf.io*, and ended up with code that builds code that in my opinion was readable and maintainable for any one coming in contact with it many moons later.
+[`Waf`](^1) is an elegant build system that I extensively used in my last start up.
+With little to no training, the team could comfortably write *Waf* scripts using its API; the scripting language was `Python`!
+It was really cool to write code that builds code.
+Compared to a Makefile, in my opinion, the *Waf* scripts were more readable and maintainable for any one coming in contact with it many moons later.

-However, *waf.io* has this design quirk of having to commit itself into version control post install.
-Ironically, this feature is what made me choose it for a complex build pipeline in my last startup.
-Developers could simply checkout the monorepo and start building without having to install any additional tools other than the standard compiler tool chain.
+As an added bonus, since an instance of *Waf* is committed into version control post install, developers can simply checkout the repo and start building the project without having to install any additional tools other than the standard compiler tool chain.
+This worked well and let us *develop* complex build pipelines to automate tasks that could generate a gamut of artefacts.

-Before I go any further, let me confess: the title is a clickbait.
-There is no such thing as a perfect build system.
-I have not found one yet that is free from warts, quirks, and kinks; so far.
-But that should not stop us from looking for it.

-Reality of modern software development is that we have to deal with dozens of dependencies that come with their own build systems, and *waf* to my knowledge doesn't handle integration with those dependencies well.
-My recollection is that you end up writing a bunch of Python code to work with third-party dependencies, which if written poorly can slow down the build process.
+Reality of modern software development is that we have to deal with dozens of dependencies that come with their own build systems and often we had to spawn processes to build these dependencies using their native build setup.
+This resulted in unstructured and undocumented build steps in the code, and since this code is not the product it would not receive enough scrutiny for correctness.
+If left unchecked the entire build process would slow down.
+Part of my job was to review and clean up the scripts and ensure that Waf was informed of the process spawning to create an optimal execution plan.

 > [!NOTE]
-> It's possible that *waf* may have addressed the kind of issues I had
+> It's not *Waf*'s fault for making it easy for developers to spawn
-> using it almost a decade ago.
-Even otherwise, I think *waf* is a fine
+> processes willy-nilly.
+I think *waf* is a fine tool that gets you
-> tool that gets you going for small to medium projects and a worthwhile
+> going for small to medium projects and a worthwhile alternative to
-> alternative to have in your toolbox.
+> have in your toolbox.

+As systems get more complex, build performance becomes a major concern.
+It is hard to change the build system once it gets established.
+Choosing wisely at the offset of a project start can literally save big bucks by minimizing down time for developers.

-If performance is the main concern then a two step build pipeline is arguably the way to go.
+When performance is the driving factor, a two step build pipeline is arguably the way to go.
 The first step generates a build file and the second step runs the build file with as much parallelism as possible.
-This two step process was made popular by a tool named `ninja` which takes charge of the **second** step.
+This two step process was made popular by a tool named `ninja` which takes charge of the *second* step.

-Ninja was designed with constraints of what it can do, what it wants to do and what it does to a very narrow scope which is to compile a large code base fast by chomping through one or more assembly file(s) that contain sequence of instructions.
+Ninja is designed to limit its scope to the business of compiling large code bases fast by chomping through one or more assembly file(s) that contain sequence of instructions.
+While such assembly file(s) can be written by hand, it gets tricky and feels like grunt work very quickly.

-While such assembly file(s) can be written by hand, it can get tricky and feels like grunt work very quickly.
-Ninja leaves the DX of creating such files to meta build tools such as `cmake` and `meson` among others, which provide higher order constructs that get transformed into the assembly of instructions for *ninja* which then builds the artefacts (executables, libraries, docs, ...).
+Ninja leaves the DX of creating such files to *meta build tools* such as `cmake` and `meson` among others, which provide higher order constructs that get transformed into the assembly of instructions for *ninja* which then builds the artefacts (executables, libraries, docs, ...).

-For step 1, the most popular choice is *cmake*.
+For step one, the most popular choice is *cmake*.
 But `CMakeLists.txt` syntax is simply not for me; it gives me allergies.
 I get it that it is a DSL.
 The moment I see syntax for functions, loops and conditionals that look like wild mushrooms, I am signing out.
 I mean why oh why?
 At that